EyadZaeim/MDS2/README.md

 I have impelemted these code and i would like to perform them both.
 After the mailmerge, deleting specified rows ( for example last 5 rows from 3 table )

-The error is happening in the last line of the c